High-Reynolds-number turbulent boundary layers under adverse pressure gradients. Part 1. Decoupling local and upstream pressure gradient effects: Experimental setup and methodology

-Key characteristics for the present experiments, obtained from hot-wire, OFI, and streamwise PG measurements at each location, along with their respective symbols, are presented in table~\ref{tab:1} for reference.
-The recently proposed approach of \citet{lozier2025defining}, based on the streamwise velocity skewness, was employed to determine the representative TBL thickness ($\delta_{S}$), which is compared against the classical $\delta_{99}$ in table~\ref{tab:1}.
+Key characteristics for the TBLs investigated here, obtained from these hot-wire, OFI, and $C_P$ measurements at each measurement location, along with their respective symbols, are presented in table~\ref{tab:1}, for reference.
+The recent approach of \citet{lozier2025defining} was employed to determine the TBL thickness ($\delta$), which is compared with the classical $\delta_{99}$, as defined by \citet{vinuesa2016delta}, in table~\ref {tab:1}.
 The capability of the proposed methodology for creating controlled PG histories can now be demonstrated quantitatively using the characteristics tabulated in table~\ref{tab:1}.
 First, for the cases in figure~\ref{fig3}(a), $\ret(x)$ is measured to be nominally matched between the Perturbed and ZPG cases in the upstream section ($x < 12$ m).
-This is an important condition for investigating the persistence of any deviations observed within the relaxation region that may result from the upstream APG perturbation.
+This is an important condition for investigating the persistence of any PG history effects observed within the relaxation region that may result from the upstream APG perturbation.
 In the downstream section ($x > 12$ m) where $C_P$ and $dC_P/dx$ are matched for the Perturbed and Ref.\ APG3 cases (figure~\ref{fig3}a), $\ret(x)$ and $\beta(x)$ are also confirmed to be nominally matched (table~\ref{tab:1}).
 This is the critical condition for decoupling the local and upstream PG effects \citep{bobke2017history, mahajan2025}, and quantifying the influence of upstream PG perturbations on the APG TBL development in the downstream development region.

-Finally, in figure~\ref{fig3}(b), although the local PG ($\beta$) varies for the minimal history cases, the Reynolds number is found to be nearly identical between the ZPG, APG1 and APG3 cases with matched upstream inflow conditions, as shown in table~\ref{tab:1}.
-This ensures that the effects of the local pressure gradient on TBL statistics and scaling laws can be rigorously evaluated without the influence of varying Reynolds numbers or upstream PG perturbations.
+Finally, in figure~\ref{fig3}(b), although the local PG (i.e. $\beta$) varies, the Reynolds number is found to be nearly identical between the ZPG, APG1 and APG3 cases with matched inlet conditions, as shown in table~\ref{tab:1}.
+This ensures that the effects of the local pressure gradient on TBL statistics and scaling laws can be rigorously evaluated without the influence of varying Reynolds numbers and/or PG history effects.